-Harvesting and haulage contractors provide assistance in fire mitigation, firefighting, clean up and clearing operations.
+Forestry operators, both contractors and managers, provide assistance in fire mitigation, firefighting, clean up and clearing operations.
 This is primarily because of their expertise in the heavy machinery used in both harvesting operations and fire-fighting.

 The precise changes required to job functions require the analysis to be conducted as part of this project, however areas that are likely to be relevant are: